rx-angular/rx-angular/libs/state/docs/api/operators/interfaces.md

 # CompareFn

-The function which is used by `distinctUntilSomeChanged` to determine if changes are distinct or not.
+The function which is used by `distinctUntilSomeChanged` and `selectSlice` to determine if changes are distinct or not.
 Should return true if values are equal.

 ## Signature